Brandy Norwood: Legacy

 Afrodisiac has been credited as one of predecessors to the alternative R&B subgenre.
 In a 2014 music and fashion conversation with NPR, singer and model Solange discussed the album, saying "Brandy is really the foundation of a lot of this very innovative, progressive, experimental R&B. Brandy really influenced a lot of that.
 Frank Ocean will say it.
 Miguel will say it."
 In an interview with Malcolm Ohanwe, Miguel revealed that he was a "huge fan growing up", stating that Brandy had "killed it from the first album".

 American neo soul singer Erykah Badu noted that her 1997 debut album, Baduizm, was partly influenced by Norwood's debut album, while Barbadian singer Rihanna said of her 2007 album Good Girl Gone Bad, "[Brandy] really helped inspire that album.
 I listened to [Afrodisiac] every day [while in the studio]."
-Kelly Rowland cited Norwood, who also wrote and produced for Rowland's debut album, as one of the inspirations for her second studio album Ms. Kelly (2007).
+Kelly Rowland cited Norwood, who also wrote and produced for Rowland's debut album, as one of the inspirations for her second album Ms. Kelly (2007).
 John Frusciante, guitarist for Red Hot Chili Peppers, cited Norwood as the "main inspiration" behind the guitar work on Red Hot Chili Peppers' 2006 album, Stadium Arcadium.
 When discussing the work on her debut project H.E.R., singer H.E.R., who worked with the producer DJ Camper, revealed that Brandy was a "huge inspiration" to her, and that her being inspired Brandy impacted her musical output.

 Norwood has made her impact in the film and television industry as well.
 Norwood was the first African American to play the role of Cinderella.
 Her role as Cinderella in the 1997 film inspired many African American actors.
 Speaking on the role, Keke Palmer said "I feel like the reason I'm able to do this [becoming the first African American Cinderella on Broadway] is definitely because Brandy did it on TV".
 Norwood's TV-show Moesha on UPN was also one of the longest-running Black sitcoms of all time.
 On stage, Norwood made Broadway history along with co-star Lana Gordan by becoming the first black co-leads in Chicago the Musical in 2017.